-The second substantial amendment utilized CDBG-CV funding to launch the Emergency Mortgage Assistance Program (EMAP), which stabilized housing for owner-occupied households during the pandemic crisis.
+The second substantial amendment utilized CDBG-CV funding to implement the Emergency Mortgage Assistance Program (EMAP), which stabilized housing for owner-occupied households during the pandemic crisis.
 This completed activity assisted 62 households at a total cost of \$471,700.43.

-The third substantial amendment allocated ESG-CV funding, which has since been fully spent.
-In partnership with Toledo Public Schools (TPS), the Toledo Lucas County Homelessness Board (TLCHB), and Lutheran Social Services of Northwestern Ohio, the city provided housing stabilization assistance to families of TPS students.
-This completed activity assisted 217 families.
+The third substantial amendment allocated ESG-CV funding in partnership with Toledo Public Schools (TPS), the Toledo Lucas County Homelessness Board (TLCHB), and Lutheran Social Services of Northwestern Ohio, to provide housing stabilization assistance to TPS student families.
+This completed activity assisted 217 families and all ESG-CV funds have been fully expended.